l-adic/snarkl/tutorial/sudoku/Sudoku.md

 The sudoku verifier is a useful example because it demonstrates some advanced features of Snarkl such as:
 1. Language constructs like function definitions (e.g. `lambda`s) and vector operations (e.g. `map`, `fold`, `traverse`)
 2. As we are using vectors, all sizes are statically known and the vector types are size indexed.
 This requires using features of the [fin](https://hackage.haskell.org/package/fin-0.3) package to manage things like position indexing.
 3. There are private inputs supplied during witness generation which are not solved for during program execution.
-As the verifier program only verifies, the puzzle solution must be found "out of band" and supplied as private input.
+As the verifier program only verifies, the puzzle solution must be found "out of band".

-Snarkl contains methods to triviall convert any program into a standalone CLI application to manage r1cs and witness generation.
-We will demonstrate how to do this for this example.
+We will also show how to use this program as a standalone CLI application -- Snarkl provides a simple way to

 ## Setup